 - Fundamental or chronic balance of payments deficit: This is also called long-term deficit and this cannot be corrected or adjusted within a short term and it usually has an adverse effect on the country’s reserves.

 The causes of the balance of payments in Nigeria for example include:

 - This makes Nigeria dependent on food

 imports and imported inputs for her agro-allied industries.

-- Low level of technological development
+- A low level of technological development

 - Inadequacies in export promotion strategies: Export promotion strategies to encourage more earnings for the country are grossly inadequate.